moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/ssh_keys.md

 position: 2
 ---

+This page shows you how to create and use SSH keys.

-When you create a new instance, you receive an email as soon as your instance is up, giving you the instance password and IP address.
+When you create a new server, you receive an email as soon as your sever is up, giving you the server password and IP address.
 This pratice is heavy and convenient, but there's more a secure and lightest method available `key pair authentication`

-This article is intended to guide you to use SSH key pair authentication to connect a new instance.
+There are 4 steps to create an ssh key

+- Create the RSA Key Pair
+- Copy the public Key on the console
+- Create a new server
+- Connect to your server

 ### Step 1 - Create the RSA Key Pair